-The majority of projects identified and funded in the plan consist of installation of a rubber "poured in place" surfaces on the City's playgrounds and improvements and maintenance of recreation and park facilities throughout the City.
+Renewal and replacement projects identified and funded in the plan consist of installation of rubber "poured in place" surfaces on the City's playgrounds and improvements and maintenance of recreation and park facilities throughout the City.
 Projects routinely involve re-sealing and re-striping parking lots, resurfacing tennis courts, basketball courts and hockey courts, replacing damaged play equipment, and maintaining beach signage and dune walkovers.
-Recreation facility improvements planned include renovations of the flooring at Pepper Geddings Junior Gym and renovations of the pool locker rooms at Canal Street.
+Major recreation facility improvements planned include renovations of the pool locker rooms at Canal Street and roof replacement at the Whispering Pines Golf Course club house.